Nanda nursing diagnosis for diabetes mellitus

 Good care planning helps patients manage their diabetes well.
 Nurses help by guiding on medicines, diet, and exercise.
 This support is key for patients’ long-term health.

-diabetic nursing interventions
+Diabetic nursing interventions

 “Proper education and guidance from nurses can make a significant difference in the lives of diabetic patients, empowering them to take control of their health and achieve optimal outcomes.”